 Creating associations between users and sessions

 TCAM creates an association between a user and their sessions.
-This information is then passed to the NAM Probe as shown in the figure.
+This information is then passed to the NAM Probe as shown in Figure 1.

 Figure 1.
 Basic Citrix monitoring.